Cabinet Installer Insurance

 Contractor’s tools and equipment insurance

-This policy covers a cabinet maker's drills, saws, and other tools and equipment.
+This policy covers a cabinet installer's drills, saws, and other tools and equipment.
 It's a type of inland marine insurance that protects mobile property.

 BEST FOR